JMSLab/Template/.github/post_template_pr_thread_pr_close.md

-Thanks for closing the PR.
+Thanks for closing this pull.

-You need to:
-- [ ] edit the issue summary post above
-- [ ] update other issue branches using `main`
-- [ ] update the datastore in the cloud
-- [ ] delete this issue branch

-If you have questions, please ask by tagging the reviewers of this PR.
+Before leaving the pull, please be sure you have completed all the required steps in the [workflow](https://github.com/JMSLab/Template/blob/main/docs/workflow.md)!